Jenny Wren / Blackbird - podcast episode cover

 Speaker 4

-She saw our foolish ways and the way we cast all aside, the way we lose sight of life.
-So they we are we have poverty, breaks up homes, and we wounded warriors.
+She saw our foolish ways and the way we cast love aside the way we lose sight of life.
+So we are we have poverty, breaks.

 Speaker 3